by Nebula Haze

 45,000 – 70,000 lux – the optimal amount of light for cannabis plants in the flowering (budding) stage.
 If grow lights produce a lot of UV light (such as LEC), stay on the lower side of this range

-70,000 – 85,000 lux – a lot of light, some strains thrive at this light level, but some plants (especially auto-flowering and indica strains) lose their top leaves early under this light intensity and need lights to be kept further away for healthy growth
+70,000 – 85,000 lux – a lot of light, some strains thrive at this light level, but some plants (especially auto-flowering and Indica strains) lose their top leaves early under this light intensity.
+At these levels, lights need to be kept further away for healthy growth

-> 85,000 lux – at this light intensity, you’ve hit the plant’s “saturation point” which means your plant can’t use all the light (be careful of light bleaching!)
+> 85,000 lux – at this light intensity, you’ve hit the plant’s “saturation point” which means your plant can’t use all the light (most strains will experience light bleaching or other major signs of stress at this level!)

 The amount of light you get from direct sunlight on a bright, sunny day is 40,000 up to about 100,000 lux.
 At the high end, the sun provides more light than the plant can use.
 Imagine a cannabis plant in a pot in the desert – the direct sunlight would be too much.

 When growing cannabis, you don’t really get any additional gains by adding more light to get over 85,000 lux.
-Not only is it the extra light wasted by your plants, too much light can actually give your plants unsightly light burn or cause it to lose its leaves early!
+Not only is it the extra light wasted by your plants, but too much light can also actually give your plants unsightly light burn or cause it to lose its leaves early!

 After my experience with this handy little tool, I highly recommend getting a lux meter, especially if you’re not as familiar with the grow lights you’re using.
 A lux meter lets you compete with cannabis growers who have bigger lights!

 A Lux Meter is super cheap!
 Get more out of your grow lights!